publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 ## Analysis of the raw text source

 One of the first tasks for the students is to look closely at the public domain text that has been provided.
-As mentioned above, this will have been converted from a printed text.
+As mentioned above, this will have been converted (by scanning) from a printed text.

 > We can use a text editor to make global changes to the text.
 We can use `search and replace` or even pattern matching with `GREP` however, there is a good reason to leave this process until we have the text in **InDesign**.